Toba-dean/learnPHP/README.md

 # Summary
-Learning the fundamentals of PHP
+Learning the fundamentals of PHP.

+## Walkthrough
+* Data types and Variables.
+* Numbers in PHP.